petrusmatiros/didyousee/README.md

 ## Planning (what we still plan to do)
 We plan to implement the following:
-- Implement MVC architecture and use observers
 - Improved UX/UI and usability
 - Improved accessibility
 - Shareable lists via URL and exportability of lists (CSV, JSON, etc.).
 Implemented partially in a PR.
-- Recommend movies/series

 ## Files
 ### File structure